PhilboBaggins/assorted-pcbs/USB to serial/README.md

 * [ ] Build and test prototype
 * [ ] Rename project
-* [ ] Redo all traces ... they're too thick, messy and overlap with the silkscreen
+* [ ] Redo all traces; they're too thick, messy and overlap with the silkscreen
 * [ ] Add some screw holes or some other way of mounting the board
 * [ ] Figure out how bad the USB traces are and fix them if necessary/possible